 Refineries use thermal processing alloys in the heating of the crude oil prior to distillation.
 Materials such as 310S stainless are commonly used in the crude heaters for burners while heavy plate in 310S, 253 MA®, and RA330® are commonly used for tube supports and hangers.
 Thermal processing alloys are also used to fabricate flare tips which oxidize and destroy any off-gases from the refinery.

-Our team of metallurgists and in-house laboratory can provide you with technical support.
+Our team of metallurgists can provide you with technical support.

-Please send your technical questions to firstname.lastname@example.org or to find out more about our service, please visit our laboratory page.
+Please send your technical questions to firstname.lastname@example.org to find out more about our service.